 But the caveat is that hybrid events take alot more coordination than either, with both your venue and technical team requiring additional requirements to make sure that everyone at your hybrid event has a great experience, without sacrificing production value or your customer’s experience wherever they’re tuning in from.

 And so we return to that original question that we posed.
 What event should you be focusing on in 2021.

 And the answer is…Well…It depends on your event and want you want to achieve.

-There is no simple answer that virtual, hybrid or physical events are better.
-Each of them has pros and cons that they bring to the table and we’ve seen virtual and hybrid events dwarf physical alternatives in terms of popularity and vice versa.
+There is no simple answer that online, hybrid or physical events are better.
+Each of them has pros and cons that they bring to the table and we’ve seen online and hybrid events dwarf physical alternatives in terms of popularity and vice versa.

 It all depends on your audience and what your goals are in terms of both the experience you want to cultivate, as well as your long term business plans when it comes to your growth and brand expansion.

 But what is for certain is that the world has changed and it continues to change.
 Online events are here to stay and that’s a fact of life.
 Customers value different things from their events and lockdown has opened up a whole new audience to a new more digital way of enjoying their events.

 If you’re interested in exploring the world of online and hybrid events, then the ReAttendance team is always here to consult on your event.
 We can walk you through how the process of online event planning works before you even take one step onto our platform.